SimVascular/svFSIplus/Code/Source/README.md

 The `rslice()` method returns an `Array` object whose internal data is a pointer to the internal data of an `Array3` object.
 This was done to reduce the overhead of copying sub-arrays in some sections of the custom linear algebra code.
 The `Array` object will not free its data if it is a reference to the data of a `Array3` object.
 Use the `rslice` method if the slice data is going to be modified.
-It can also speed up code that repeatedly extracts sub-arrarys used in computations but are not modified.
+It can also speed up code that repeatedly extracts sub-arrays used in computations but are not modified.

 <!--- -------------------------------- --->
 <!---    Fortran 0-size Arrays         --->